GATE CSE Syllabus 2026: Exam Dates (OUT), Check Pattern, Books, PSUs, and More

 The GATE 2026 exam dates have been released.
 The GATE 2026 exam will take place on February 7, 8, 14, and 15.
 The entrance test will be held in two sessions - Morning (9:30 am to 12:30 pm) and Afternoon (2:30 pm to 5:30 pm).

 The GATE 2026 computer science and information technology paper will be held in CS1 and CS2.
-The paper-wise GATE exam dates will be announced soon.
+The paper-wise GATE exam dates have been announced on the official website.

-Candidates appearing for the exam must carry their GATE CS1 2026 admit card and a valid photo identity proof.
+Candidates appearing for the exam must carry their GATE CSE admit card and a valid photo identity proof.
 Candidates can download their hall ticket using the GATE enrollment ID and password.

 The GATE 2026 Computer Science and Information Technology syllabus details all the sections.
 Candidates can check below -